hri123/IR-WS/MEAN/Angular/ngTutorial/ng-rb/README.md

 TODO
 ----

-- testing pending
+- protractor testing pending
-- Connect to dropbox from the back end passing userid / pwd of dropbox using OAuth and load the RB files from there
-- Host it on bluemix with passport.js authentication
+- Host it on bluemix / heroku
-- need to restructure the @tags so that it becomes useful
-- identify articles without tags, without summary
 - use 'requirejs' instead of <script src="js/utils.js"></script>
-- add tagCloud for the metadata html file
-- restructure app - launch page - login, once login, landing page - choose categories (like in things app - RB, Tech, etc), once category, open the Single page app with navigation on left and search that slides down from top, add a bread crumb for the chosen search criteria
+- restructure app - launch page - login, once login, landing page - choose categories (like in 'things for ios' app - RB, Tech, etc), once category, open the Single page app with navigation on left and search that slides down from top, add a bread crumb for the chosen search criteria like in myntra

 Journal
 -------